-The poem is split into three six line stanzas, without a regular rhyme scheme.
+The poem is split into three six-line stanzas, without a regular rhyme scheme.
 The first stanza focuses on people, drawing together examples of different groups around the world.
-The second focuses on activities and endeavours of those people.
+The second focuses on the activities and endeavors of those people.
 Yet, the final is more philosophical, dividing people into two groups – those to which death does not matter, and those which are frozen in fear at its approach.
-You can read the full poem here.

 The creation of the atmosphere using ‘dark mornings’ bolsters the tone with a soft solemnity.
 Before the day has truly begun, the darkness of the morning is spreading out across the world.
 This early and quiet time of day is eery in its stillness.

-Once the tone of the poem has been established, Larkin flows into the core sentiment of the poem: ‘life is slowly dying.’
+Once the tone of ‘Nothing To Be Said’ has been established, Larkin flows into the core sentiment of the poem: ‘life is slowly dying.’
 The use of enjambment allows for this statement to arrive seemingly out of nowhere.
 The sudden and inexplicable nature perhaps a reflection of death itself.
 The statement is oddly paradoxical, how can something slowly die if death is but one moment?
 Yet, Larkin’s sentiment remains firm – life, each day, is one day closer to death.
 For Larkin, the process of life and indeed living, is just stalling the inevitable end.
 A classically bleak Larkin sentiment.

 Larkin explores the different ways in which people are spending their finite time within this stanza.
 Different religions, ‘benedictions’, projects ‘building’, and pursuits of ‘money’ are all reduced to the same sentiment – pointless.
 Each moment spent upon earth is just another ‘way of slowly dying’.
 Larkin is incredibly pessimistic here, reducing all of humanity’s acts into a series of wasted time.
 By painting death on such a large scale, Larkin makes human life feel incredibly small.
 The first four lines of this stanza flow seamlessly onto the final bleak sentiment, repeated again from the first stanza.
 The statement, ‘slowly dying’ is followed by an end stop, with the solemn finality being echoed in the blunt finish of the sentence and the forced pause.

 Within the third line, ‘measuring love and money’, Larkin reduces humanity to an overly materialistic society.
-Both ‘love’ and ‘money’ are measured, as if they were both commercial commodities.
+Both ‘love’ and ‘money’ are measured as if they were both commercial commodities.
 Something often talked about in poetry as being pure and beautiful, ‘love’ is reduced to a quantitative figure.
-This commercialisation of humanity makes the world seem even smaller, all things dear being reduced to one sentence generalisations.
-Larkin, through this omnipresent narration, paints humanity as incredibly feeble, unimportant and small.
+This commercialization of humanity makes the world seem even smaller, all things dear being reduced to one sentence generalizations.
+Larkin, through this omnipresent narration, paints humanity as incredibly feeble, unimportant, and small.
 That is, compared to the certain abyss which is to come.

-We now arrive to the third repetition of the word ’slowly’, always echoing throughout the poem.
-This continuous, monotonous and yet ever so tiny creep of time is an eery faucet to the poem.
-The use of this word helps to build the sombre tone, the slow certainty of death being a constant reminder.
+We now arrive at the third repetition of the word ’slowly’, always echoing throughout the poem.
+This continuous, monotonous, and yet ever so tiny creep of time is an eery faucet to the poem.
+The use of this word helps to build the somber tone, the slow certainty of the death being a constant reminder.